 Funding Available for Spouse Career Training

-By mid-May, military spouses worldwide will be able to apply for up to $6,000 in financial aid to train in portable careers.
+Qualified military spouses worldwide are able to apply for up to $4,000 in financial aid to train in portable careers.

 The goal of the program is to prepare military spouses for portable careers that provide job opportunities in most places service members are stationed.